OpenSLO/OpenSLO/README.md

 ##### Objectives

 Objectives are the thresholds for your SLOs.
-You can use objectives to define the tolerance levels for your metrics
+You can use objectives to define the tolerance levels for your metrics.

 ```yaml
 objectives: